 Bit-coin transactions occur in the digital realm.
 Here’s how it works:

-- Digital Wallets: To use Bitcoin, both the sender and receiver must have digital wallets.
+1. Digital Wallets: To use Bitcoin, both the sender and receiver must have digital wallets.

-- Public and Private Keys: You authenticate transactions using a private key (your unique signature) and send them to a public key (the recipient’s address).
+2. Public and Private Keys: You authenticate transactions using a private key (your unique signature) and send them to a public key (the recipient’s address).

-- Blockchain Recording: Once the system verifies the transaction, it adds it to the blockchain, ensuring no one can alter it.
+3. Blockchain Recording: Once the system verifies the transaction, it adds it to the blockchain, ensuring no one can alter it.

-For instance, if you want to buy a laptop using Bitcoin, the seller provides their public key.
+For instance, if you want to buy a laptop using it, the seller provides their public key.
 You initiate the payment using your private key, and the system records the transaction on the blockchain.

 Bitcoin Transactions Explained

-- Basically, to use it, you need to own some, you can buy it from others using physical currency, or mine it yourself by solving a mathematical puzzle.
+• Basically, to use it, you need to own some, you can buy it from others using physical currency, or mine it yourself by solving a mathematical puzzle.

-- Now to earn Bitcoin some people do mining!
+• Now to earn Bit coin some people do mining!
 What happens that every ten minutes or so mining computers collect a few hundred pending bitcoin transactions (a “block”) and turn them into a mathematical puzzle?
 The miner who solves the puzzle earns 25 coins as a reward.
-Miners generate new Bitcoins, but only after the ledger adds 99 more blocks.
+Miners generate new Bit coins, but only after the ledger adds 99 more blocks.

-- Thus by solving mathematical puzzles you can earn Bitcoin but it is not easy.
-As sometimes the expense on computers (it can be a computer network) and electric power is much higher than the market value of earned Bitcoin.
+• Thus by solving mathematical puzzles you can earn Bitcoin but it is not easy.
+As sometimes the expense on computers (it can be a computer network) and electric power is much higher than the market value of earned Bit coin.
 Still, some people actively mine it as part of the Bitcoin network.

-- There are so many websites and companies that help your mining activity by charging you some fees just like banks.
+• There are so many websites and companies that help your mining activity by charging you some fees just like banks.

 Bitcoin Mining: How New Bitcoins Are Created

 It is a process where powerful computers (or networks) solve complex mathematical puzzles to validate transactions and add them to the blockchain.
-Miners receive Bitcoin as a reward for their efforts.
+Miners receive Bit coin as a reward for their efforts.

 Key Points About Mining:

-- Reward System: Miners receive Bit-coin as a reward for solving puzzles.
+• Reward System: Miners receive Bit-coin as a reward for solving puzzles.
 Initially, the system rewarded miners with 50 BTC, but it halves this amount approximately every four years (currently the system rewards 6.25 BTC per block).

-- Bitcoin Supply Cap: Only 21 million Bitcoins will ever exist.
+• Bitcoin Supply Cap: Only 21 million Bitcoins will ever exist.
 As of now, miners have mined over 19 million Coins.

 Why Is Bitcoin So Valuable?

 Scarcity, utility, and demand drive It’s value.
 With only 21 million Bitcoins in existence, its limited supply contributes to its high price.
-In January 2025, it reached an all-time high of nearly $106,963 USD per Bitcoin.
+In January 2025, it reached an all time high of nearly $106,963 USD per Bit coin.

 Factors Influencing Bitcoin’s Value:

-- Adoption: Increasing acceptance by individuals, companies, and even governments.
+2. Adoption: Increasing acceptance by individuals, companies, and even governments.

-- Inflation Hedge: Bitcoin acts as a store of value, similar to gold.
+4. Inflation Hedge: Bitcoin acts as a store of value, similar to gold.

-- Now let us take an example that you need to buy a Laptop and Shop owner accepts Bitcoin.
+• Now let us take an example that you need to buy a Laptop and Shop owner accepts Bit coin.
 Now to pay Shop owner you first need to know his public key (digital alphanumeric number).

-- Then, using your private key, you initiate a transaction, which the shop owner receives using his own private key.
+• Then, using your private key, you initiate a transaction, which the shop owner receives using his own private key.
 Once the transaction completes, you get your laptop.

-- Now let me explain this in a very easy way.
+• Now let me explain this in a very easy way.
 You want to send some Coin to me.
 Then we both should have a public key or address and a very personal private key to authenticate transactions.
 Now to send using your private key you initiate a transaction to me by my public key.
 At the other end, I will use my private key to receive Coin.

 How to Buy or Sell Using Bitcoin

 Buying or selling using Bitcoin is straightforward once you have a digital wallet.
-Here’s a simple step-by-step process:
+Here’s a simple step by step process:

 Examples of Usage:

-- Buying goods and services online or in physical stores.
+• Buying goods and services online or in physical stores.

-- Sending money across borders without hefty fees.
+• Sending money across borders without hefty fees.

-- Investing in it as a long-term asset.
+• Investing in it as a long term asset.

 Advantages and Disadvantages of Bitcoin